MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
 There are a number of tools available at [Download the WebView2 Runtime][Webview2Installer].
 The following tools help you deploy the Evergreen Runtime.

 *   For online clients: _WebView2 Runtime Bootstrapper_ is a tiny \(approximately 2 MB\) installer.
-WebView2 Runtime Bootstrapper downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.
+The WebView2 Runtime Bootstrapper downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.
+    *   In the setup part of your WebView2 app, link to the bootstrapper.
 Use a link to programmatically download the bootstrapper; select the **Get the Link** button at the above download page.
+    *   Or, download the bootstrapper and package it with your WebView2 app.

 *   For offline clients: _WebView2 Runtime Standalone Installer_ is a full installer that installs the Evergreen WebView2 Runtime in offline environments.

 Currently, both the bootstrapper and standalone installer only support per-machine installs, which requires elevation of permissions.
 If an installer is run without elevation, the user is prompted to elevate permissions.

-Use the following workflows to ensure that the Runtime is already installed before your app launches.
+Use the following online deployment workflow or offline deployment workflow to ensure that the Runtime is already installed before your app launches.
 You can adjust your workflow depending on your scenario.
 Sample code is available in the [Samples repo][GitHubMicrosoftedgeWebView2samplesWebview2Deployment].

 #### Online-only deployment

 If you have an online-only deployment scenario where users are assumed to have internet access, complete the following steps.

 1. During your app setup, run a test to make sure that the WebView2 Runtime is already installed.
 To verify that the Runtime is installed, use either of the following approaches:

-    *   Inspect the `pv (REG_SZ)` registry key <!-- for the WebView2 runtime? --> at the following location, to make sure that this regkey exists and is not `null` or empty.
-If the regkey exists and is non-null, this means that the WebView2 Runtime is on the client<!--correct?-->.
+    *   Inspect the `pv (REG_SZ)` registry key for the WebView2 runtime at the following location.
+If this regkey doesn't exist, or if exists and is `null` or an empty string, this means that the WebView2 Runtime is not installed on the client.
 Find `pv (REG_SZ)` at the following location.

         On 64-bit Windows: